Find Affordable College Courses

 3 Yearly Graduations

 The 15th most popular school in the country for graphic communication majors who are seeking their master's degree is Lynn University.
-The average in-state tuition for full-time undergraduates is $38,650 per year, while in-state graduate students, on average, pay $13,500 per year.
-During the 2020-2021 academic year, 3 people received their master's degree in graphic communication from Lynn University Fighting Knights.
+Roughly 3,200 attend the school each year.
+The average in-state tuition for full-time undergraduates is $41,200 per year, while in-state graduate students, on average, pay $13,500 per year.
+During the most recent year for which we have data, 3 people received their master's degree in graphic communication from Lynn University Fighting Knights.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+Those who complete their master's degree in graphic communication at Lynn University make a median salary of 38,373.

 #16